‘The Bold And The Beautiful’ Spoilers: Brooke Is Heartbroken, Bill Comforts Her?

 Fans are looking forward to two The Bold and the Beautiful weddings, but spoilers for the coming week reveal that only one will push through and that, as expected, it will be filled with drama and tension.

 Last week on The Bold and the Beautiful, Katie (Heather Tom) came to Brooke (Katherine Kelly Lang) with her suspicions about Quinn (Rena Sofer) and Ridge (Thorsten Kaye).
-Unfortunately, she didn’t get the reaction she expected: Brooke was indignant and warned her sister to stop meddling with her lovelife.
+Unfortunately, she didn’t get the reaction she expected: Brooke was indignant and warned her sister to stop meddling with her love life.
 Meanwhile, Sally (Courtney Hope) decided to take Thomas (Pierson Fodé) up on his offer and booked a cheap flight Down Under.

 Girls just want to have fun!! @jacquelinemwood_1 @jennifergareis @katherinekellylang #bold30 #boldandbeautiful #cbsdaytime #30years #girlpower #steffyforrester #brookelogan #donnalogan